Superexotic $K^{*+}D^{*+}K^{*+}$ bound state: Results

 In Fig.~\ref{Fig:fig1} we show the results for the $T$ matrix.
 We separate the real and the imaginary parts, and we see that at $3626 \mev$ we have the typical structure of a resonance, with the real part going through zero when the modulus of the imaginary part has its maximum.

 From the width of $\Im T$ at half strength of its peak, we find that the width of the state obtained is of the order of $10 \mev$, originating from the widths of the $K^*$ and $\rho$ states (mostly from the $\rho$) that have been considered explicitly in the calculation of the two body amplitudes by using the convolution of $G$ function in Eq.~\eqref{eq:A5} of the Appendix.
+Note that while the system considered is $K^*D^*K^*$, the input to evaluate the three-body amplitude of this system requires the $K^*D^*$ amplitude discussed in the Appendix, which is calculated using the coupled channels $K^* D^*$ and $D_s^* \rho$.
+Hence the imaginary part of the amplitudes is tied to the widths of the $K^*$ and the $\rho$.
+In the conclusion we also mention another similar source of width coming from the decay of the two-body system $K^*D^*$ to $KD$.
 We find that the binding of the state with respect to the $K^{*+}$-cluster threshold ($M_{\rm cluster}+M_{K^*}$) is about $100\mev$.
 One can understand this binding from the binding of the external $K^{*+}$ with the $D^{*+}$ of the cluster in $J=2$.
 Indeed, the cluster of $K^{*+} D^{*+}$ with $J=2$ is already bound by $68 \mev$ with respect to the $K^{*+} D^{*+}$ threshold.
 One might rightly ask why we find a larger binding in the particle cluster than in the two particle case.
 The reason is that in the former case the binding is written in terms of the variable $\sqrt{s}$ not $\sqrt{s_1}$ (see Eq.~\eqref{eq:A15} in the Appendix).
 This is explained in Ref.~\cite{Montesinos:2024eoy} and is a feature occurring in the study of the interaction of particles with nuclei, when the binding is written in terms of the energy of the external particle and the nucleus in their rest frame instead of the invariant mass of the external particle with one nucleon of the nucleus.